jonathantneal/media-player/README.md

 Volume and time controls sliders allow you to drag volume up or down and time backward or forward.
 By default, these sliders work left-to-right, meaning that dragging the slider to the right advances the control.
-When the component detects a right-to-left environment, this automatically flips.
+This behavior is expected in a right-to-left environment as well.

 These control can be configured to work in any direction — right-to-left (`rtl`), top-to-bottom (`ttb`), bottom-to-top (`btt`) — with the following